Ocrevus (ocrelizumab)

 Ocrevus (ocrelizumab) is a disease modifying drug (DMD) that is approved for relapsing remitting and for primary progressive MS.

-You take Ocrevus as an intravenous infusion every six months.
+You take Ocrevus every six months, either by infusion (drip) into a vein, or by an injection under the skin.
 In relapsing remitting MS, it reduces the number of relapses by about two thirds (70%).
 In early, inflammatory primary progressive MS, it slows the worsening of disability.

 Common side effects include increased risk of infections, including herpes, influenza (flu) and other viral infections, infections of the skin, sinuses, respiratory tract, stomach and bowel.
 No serious side effects have been reported.